 Types of Articles

-Manuscripts should be submitted online at http://mc.manuscriptcentral.com/srcd.
-Full instructions and support are available on the site and a user ID and password can be obtained on the first visit.
-Support can be contacted by phone (888-503-1050), or via the red Get Help Now link in the upper right-hand corner of the login screen.
-If you cannot submit online, please contact the Editorial Office by telephone (734-926-0615) or by e-mail (firstname.lastname@example.org).
-Please also submit a cover letter that contains the name(s) of the author(s) and affiliation(s), and the street address, telephone, fax, and electronic mail address of the corresponding author.
-A corresponding author’s submission to Child Development implies that all co-authors have agreed to the content and form of the manuscript and that the ethical standards of SRCD have been followed (see the Child Development website or pp. 283-284 of the 2000 SRCD Directory).
+A corresponding author's submission to Child Development implies that all coauthors have agreed to the content and form of the manuscript and that the ethical standards of SRCD have been followed (see the Child Development website or pp. 283–284 of the 2000 SRCD Directory).
 Any financial interest or conflict of interest must be explained to the Editor in the cover letter.
-The corresponding author is responsible for informing all co-authors, in a timely manner, of manuscript submission, editorial decisions, reviews, and revisions.
+The corresponding author is responsible for informing all coauthors, in a timely manner, of manuscript submission, editorial decisions, reviews, and revisions.
+Please note that if your submission (or its revision) is accepted for publication, each author must submit a signed Copyright Transfer Agreement made available at production time.

 If you have any questions about your submission, please inquire at firstname.lastname@example.org or call (734) 926-0615.
 Each manuscript is handled by the Editor or an Associate Editor who consults with one or more Consulting Editors and/or ad hoc reviewers who have relevant expertise.
-To ensure blind review, cover sheets are removed before review; authors should avoid including any other information about identity or affiliation in submissions.
+To ensure blind review, title pages are removed before review; authors should avoid including any other information about identity or affiliation in submissions.
 Copies of the submission and associated correspondence are retained in the SRCD archives.
 For accepted manuscripts, authors are required to prepare a 300–500 layperson’s summary for public dissemination purposes.
 Details are provided to authors as part of final processing.

 There is no charge for publication in Child Development unless tabular or graphic materials exceed 10% of the total number of pages.
 Charges are also levied for changes in proofs other than correction of printer’s errors.
-Any inquiries relating to charges or business matters (including reprint orders) should be addressed to Wiley-Blackwell, Child Development, Production Coordinator, 350 Main Street, Malden, MA 02148, (781) 388-8200.
+Any inquiries relating to charges or business matters (including reprint orders) should be addressed to Wiley, Child Development, Production Coordinator, 350 Main Street, Malden, MA 02148, (781) 388-8200.

 Note to NIH Grantees

-Pursuant to NIH mandate, Society through Wiley-Blackwell will post the accepted version of Contributions authored by NIH grantholders to PubMed Central upon acceptance.
+Pursuant to NIH mandate, Society through Wiley Blackwell will post the accepted version of Contributions authored by NIH grantholders to PubMed Central upon acceptance.
 This accepted version will be made publicly available 12 months after publication.
 For further information, see www.wiley.com/go/nihmandate.